One website coming up!

 Frank Sinatra (on top row, right most corner) with the Tommy Dorsey

-(Frank Sinatra (on top row, right most corner) with the Tommy Dorsey band, with Tommy Dorsey holding his trade mark trombone and glasses, 1940)
+(Frank Sinatra (on top row, right-most corner) with the Tommy Dorsey band, with Tommy Dorsey holding his trademark trombone and glasses, 1940)

 frank sinatra costume

-(Frank Sinatra, close up of previous photo)
+(Frank Sinatra, close-up of the previous photo)

-In November 1939 Frank left the band to join The Tommy Dorsey band and made several appearances with them over the next years where he found his first major successes in his career starting with the song "Polka Dots and Moonbeams" and "Imagination" which would make his first top ten hits.
-His stay with the band influenced him the most because of the band's founder Tommy Dorsey, who took him under his wing for guidance and tutelage, and also allowed him to record a few solo records.
-His successes in his solo records convinced that he needed to continue solo, which he did in late 1942, leaving the band to make a name for himself
+The band's founder, Tommy Dorsey, took him under his wing for guidance and allowed him to record a few solo records.
+His successes in solo records convinced him he needed to continue alone, which he did in late 1942, leaving the band to make a name for himself.

 frank sinatra clothes